-FPT\FLS.1 Failure with preservation of secure state
+FPT_FLS.1 Failure with preserva ation of secure state ----------- ----------------------- -----------------------

-FPT\FLS.1.1 The TSF shall preserve a secure state when the following types of failures occur: exposure to operating conditions which may not be tolerated according to the requirement Limited fault tolerance (FRU\FLT.2) and where therefore a malfunction could occur.

-Dependencies: No dependencies

-Refinement: The term "failure" above also covers "circumstances".
-The TOE prevents failures for the "circumstances" defined above.

-Application note: The secure state is maintained by TOE's detectors.
+- Hierarchical to: No other components. - FPT\FLS.1.1 The TSF shall preserve a secure state when the following types of failures occur: exposure to operating conditions which may not be tolerated according to the requirement Limited fault tolerance (FRU\FLT.2) and where therefore a malfunction could occur. - Dependencies: No dependencies - Refinement: The term "failure" above also covers "circumstances".
+The TOE prevents failures for the "circumstances" defined above. - Application note: The secure state is maintained by TOE's detectors.
 The TOE's detectors are monitoring the failure occurs.
+The failures are abnormal frequency, abnormal voltage, abnormal temperature, and power glitch detectors that detect out of the specified range (refer to table 9).
+If the failures are happen, the TOE goes into RESET state.
 This satisfies the FPT\FLS.1 "Failure with preservation of secure state."